-immigration charges are warranted, it initiates a removal proceeding by serving the NTA on the alien and the Immigration Court.
+After an alien is arrested, the INS must decide whether to charge the alien with violating federal immigration law.
+If the INS decides that immigration charges are warranted, it initiates a removal proceeding by serving the NTA on the alien and the Immigration Court.
 The NTA must include the alien's specific acts or conduct alleged to be in violation of the law.
 While an INS agent arrests the alien, an INS District Director, or his designee, makes the charging determination.
+29